akash-santhosh/Communities/README.md

 # Connect and Welcome to the world of communities

-## Hey All, this repo is used for making a platform that connects beginners with communities....

-## You can fork this repository and and contacts and other details you know of Online and Offline Tech Communities you know
+## <center> You can fork this repository and add contacts and other details you know of Online and Offline Tech Communities you know </center>

 ### This will be hosted at [Communtiy](https://community.aks.one)